oclipa/csharp-cheat-sheet/README.md

 Non-static classes must be instantiated.
 Only static members can be accessed from a static class.
 Non-static classes can have static members but static members cannot access non-static variables.
+A static constructor is called before any other constructor.
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">